 The Company's Board originally adopted the Plan effective as of August 20, 2008 and the Plan was originally approved by Company stockholders on August 20, 2008.
 The Plan has been subsequently amended and restated by the Board on previous occasions with such restatements also approved by Company stockholders.
-The Board's most recent restatement of the Plan, the Fourth Amended and Restated Tree.com, Inc. 2008 Stock and Annual Incentive Plan (the "Fourth Plan Restatement"), was effected on April 21, 2014 (the "Board Approval Date").
-This Fourth Plan Restatement is conditioned upon and subject to obtaining Company stockholder approval before the first anniversary of the Board Approval Date.
-The Fourth Plan Restatement, as long as such date is within twelve months of the Board Approval Date.
-If Company stockholder approval is not obtained before the first anniversary of the Board Approval Date, the Fourth Plan Restatement shall be null and void.
+The Board's most recent restatement of the Plan, the Fifth Amended and Restated LendingTree, Inc. 2008 Stock and Annual Incentive Plan (the "Fifth Plan Restatement"), was effected on April 26, 2017 (the "Board Approval Date").
+This Fifth Plan Restatement is conditioned upon and subject to obtaining Company stockholder approval before the first anniversary of the Board Approval Date.
+The Fifth Plan Restatement and all of its terms shall become effective upon the date the Company stockholders approve the Fifth Plan Restatement, as long as such date is within twelve months of the Board Approval Date.
+If Company stockholder approval is not obtained before the first anniversary of the Board Approval Date, the Fifth Plan Restatement shall be null and void.

-The purpose of this Plan is (a) to give the Company a competitive advantage in attracting, retaining and motivating officers, employees, directors and/or consultants and to provide the Company and its Subsidiaries and Affiliates with a stock and incentive plan providing incentives directly linked to stockholder value and (b) to assume and govern other awards pursuant to the adjustment of awards granted under any IAC Long Term Incentive Plan (as defined in the Employee Matters Agreement) in accordance with the terms of the Employee Matters Agreement (" Adjusted Awards").
+The purpose of this Plan is (a) to give the Company a competitive advantage in attracting, retaining and motivating officers, employees, directors and/or consultants and to provide the Company and its Subsidiaries and Affiliates with a stock and incentive plan providing incentives directly linked to stockholder value and (b) to assume and govern other awards pursuant to the adjustment of awards granted under any IAC Long Term Incentive Plan (as defined in the Employee Matters Agreement) in accordance with the terms of the Employee Matters Agreement ("Adjusted Awards").